txfusion/tether-l2/README.md

 - **claiming failed deposits** (via `claimFailedDeposit`, in case L2 side of things fail for any reason)
 - **finalizing withdrawals** (via `finalizeWithdrawal`, in case user wants to go back to L1)

-The `L1ERC20Bridge.sol` also extends the `BridgingManager.sol` contract, that features enabling/disabling deposits/withdrawals on the L1.
+The `L1ERC20Bridge.sol` also extends the `BridgingManagerUpgradeable.sol` contract, that features enabling/disabling deposits/withdrawals on the L1.

 Since it is assumed that L1 already contains an `ERC20` token that should be bridged, all other contracts in this subfolder are mocks that are used in end-to-end testing in the local environment.